fragrussu/qMRINet/tutorials/README.md

 ## qMRINet classes

 qMRINet is based on 3 different python classes: `qmrisig`, `qmripar` and `qmriinterp`, which are defined in the [deepqmri.py](https://github.com/fragrussu/qMRINet/tree/master/tools/deepqmri.py) file.
-Specifically:
+These are:

 * `qmrisig` allows you to train a qMRINet to fit a signal model by minimising a loss function measuring the mean squared error (MSE, or L2 error norm) *between measured MRI signals and qMRINet signal predictions*.
 Methods in `qmrisig` objects are: